bbdev18/practical_arabic_grammer/index.md

 ![image](https://github.com/user-attachments/assets/f9cc0417-d580-4afb-a208-a00e561b1f28)

-# How the pronouns tables work with nouns+ and particles
+# How the pronouns tables work with nouns+ and particles (7 sessions - 7 hours)

 ![image](https://github.com/user-attachments/assets/edd80c36-861c-4da2-b3f6-8f88630fe98e)

 ![image](https://github.com/user-attachments/assets/cefcd7e8-0184-487e-b334-e38e43d4e969)

-Now redo the 30 ayat using the pronoun table.
+Now redo the 30 ayat using the pronoun table for nouns+ and particles.
 Create a new table with all the pronouns and identify the number, gender and person for each pronoun.

-# How the pronouns tables work with verbs
+# How the pronouns tables work with verbs (baab 1 - only) (3 sessions - 3 hours)

+Once the students are comfortable using the tables to identify pronouns for nouns and particles then only move over to pronouns for verbs.
+The idea behind this is that the pronoun will help the student identify the type of verb they find.
+The key difference for these tables is that it highlights either the Pr - Prefix and/or Su - Suffix to help identify the verb, and if it is past/present.
+Note - this only applies to baab 1 verbs.

 ![image](https://github.com/user-attachments/assets/f241a65e-9547-43e8-8622-eb6a2b89068a)

 ![image](https://github.com/user-attachments/assets/34fa9e37-e052-4396-8ed1-0ec6ef7fa698)

-For example:
+Now redo the 30 ayat using the pronoun table for verbs.
+Create a new table with all the verbs and identify the number, gender and person for each verb.

+> Pending lessons:...

 # Lesson 3 - Types of Verbs